aahnik/wappdriver/README.md

 - **[Chrome Browser](https://www.google.com/chrome/)**
 - [Chrome Driver](https://chromedriver.chromium.org/)

-Make sure to have matching versions of Chrome Browser and Chrome Driver.
+Make sure to have matching versions of the Chrome Browser and Chrome Driver.
-I recommend to use the latest stable release of both, for the best performance.
+I recommend using the latest stable release for both to get the best performance.

-`WappDriver does not support other Browsers.
-Please use Chrome for a smooth experience`
+WappDriver does not support other Browsers.
+Please use Chrome for a smooth experience

 ### Why wappdriver